aboustayyef/InfraRead/readme.md

 <img src="public/img/toggle-details.png?raw=true" width="365" height="42">

 *   Distraction free.
 Attention to details and optimized for reading
+*   Access From any device and feeds stay synced
 *   Import your own OPML or add feeds manually
 *   100% responsive
-*  Progressive Web App (PWA)
+*   Progressive Web App (PWA) with offline persistence

 ## Requirements